PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 ### Step 3: Find your "on-the-fence" users

-Direct your attention to the users who responded with "somewhat disappointed".
+Next, direct your attention to the users who responded with "somewhat disappointed".
 In particular, focus on the ones that:

 - match the user persona you created in the previous step, and
 - gave similar responses like your best supporters when asked about the main benefit they receive from your app.

 It's clear that these users are seeing the value in your app, but something is holding them back from becoming passionate users.
 Usually, only one or two things are in their way, so these users will be the easiest to convert into fanatics who champion your product.

-To find out what their problems are, look at their response to the question `"How can we improve our app for you?" and make a note of the common themes.
+To find out what their problems are, look at their response to the question `How can we improve our app for you?` and make a note of the common themes.

 ### Step 4: Reprioritize your roadmap